williamslab/ped-sim/README.md

 half-second cousins.

 ### Other example def files

-The `example/cousins-1st_half_to_3rd.def` def file includes five types of pedigrees producing first cousins, half-first cousins, second cousins, half-second cousins, and third cousins.
-The comments in the file include some documentation of these pedigree specifications.

 The `example/once-removed.def` def file includes three pedigrees that make use of the `no-print` branch specification in order to print relative pairs from